Freika/wowrb/README.md

 `Wowrb.auction_url(realm_name)` returns url and last modified time for given realm.

 `Wowrb.boss(boss_id = nil)` returns a list of all supported bosses.
-If specify the 'boss_id' parametr will be returns information about bosses.
+If specify the 'boss_id' parameter will be returns information about bosses.

 `Wowrb.region_leaderboard` returns the top 100 results gathered for each map for all of the available realm leaderboards in a region.